antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/warnings.rst

 * :exc:`BytesWarning` is ignored unless the :option:`-b` option is given once or twice; in this case this warning is either printed (``-b``) or turned into an exception (``-bb``).

+* :exc:`ResourceWarning` is ignored unless Python was built in debug mode.

+.. versionchanged:: 3.2
+   :exc:`DeprecationWarning` is now ignored by default in addition to :exc:`PendingDeprecationWarning`.

 .. _warning-suppress: